CatherineYCChen/ICME_Computing_Refresher_2025/latex.md

 ```latex
 \newcommand{name}[num]{definition}
 ```
-An example of a macro I use is:
+An example of a macro is:
 ```latex
 \newcommand{\pder}[2]{\frac{\partial {#1}}{\partial {#2}}}
 ```